 At mid-point in treatment, the following are noted.
 Acceptability (wanting to use the app) is 98% (one adult slightly unsure of their technology skills in setting up).
 Reported engagement with reminders of the app 95%.
 Number completing their targets 90%.
 Weekly measures on the Moods and Feelings Questionnaire show reduction in symptoms although the sample size is too small for statistical analysis.
 Reminders were 100% appreciated, engagement with companions 80%.
 Liked categories were ‘view my tracker’ (77%) and ‘view my awards’ (75%).

-stem4 will be seeking funding to carry out a large scale, quantitative and qualitative study on the app effectiveness later this year.
+stem4 will be seeking funding to carry out a large scale, quantitative and qualitative study on the Move Mood app effectiveness later this year.

 “This has helped me a lot.
 It’s just nice being organized about tasks and then getting an award, I really like it.”

-We worked co-collaboratively with young people to develop Move Mood.
-The co-collaborative workshops with young people explored desired outputs, user journeys, visual concepts, security/privacy, user experience, and tone of voice.
+The Move Mood app was developed co-collaboratively with young people.
+Co-collaborative workshops with young people explored desired outputs, user journeys, visual concepts, security/privacy, user experience, and tone of voice.

-The clinical content of Mood Move was created by a Clinical Psychologist and the app underwent a clinical safety assessment with a range of clinicians including a GP, Adolescent Psychiatrist, family therapist and Clinical Psychologists.
+The clinical content of the Move Mood app was created by a Clinical Psychologist and the app underwent a clinical safety assessment with a range of clinicians including a GP, Adolescent Psychiatrist, family therapist and Clinical Psychologists.

 stem4 consistently monitors user feedback via emails, social media and reviews on the App Store/Google Play.